Cordeval/fari-app/docs/fari-wiki.md

 To start a new game session, Fari offers you the following two options:

-- Playing Online
+- Play Online
-- Player Offline
+- Play Offline

 ### Online